pgiardiniere/personal-site/src/lib/posts/draft-hello-minikube.md

 ![remote node](/images/hello-minikube-2.png)

+Likely it's just a result of default Kubernetes virutal network environment config.
 As a temporary workaround, I'll just work with this from my Windows machine instead of on the (preferred) Ubuntu box `pc2`.
-I much prefer working directly on linux for these sorts of things, so I'll have to figure that out shortly.
+There's plenty of time to get those particulars sorted out later on.